 BASTA operates exclusively for charitable purposes by fighting for freedom, justice, and equality through the delivery of cultural-sensitive social, professional, legal, and educational services to those in need.
 We seek to achieve a moral and ethical society fully inclusive of immigrant rights.
-BASTA treats its clients in the manner that big for profit law firms treat their clients and clients of big law firms demand that their attorneys zealously represent their interests within the bounds of the law.
-BASTA does not believe that lower-income clients deserve any less treatment.
+BASTA provides clients legal services at the same level of the big for profit law firms and zealously represent their interests within the bounds of the law.
+BASTA does not believe that lower-income clients deserve any less representation.
 As a result, BASTA’s litigation philosophy is to aggressively litigate all cases for all clients.

 BASTA takes more cases to jury trial in defense of tenants facing eviction than all other non-profit organizations in Southern California combined.
 We are committed to the idea of social change through courtroom representation of our society’s subordinated groups.